pnnl/tesp/doc/Design_Reference.rst

 real-time price (RTP) response of its HVAC load.

-Message flows involving the thermostat controller, at the center of Figure 4, are a little more involved.
+Message flows involving the thermostat controller, at the center of :numref:`fig_msg_flows`, are a little more involved.
 From the associated house within GridLAB-D, it subscribes to the air temperature, HVAC power state, and the HVAC power if turned on.
 The controller uses this information to help formulate a bid for electric power at the next market clearing,